Glozhene, Vratsa Province: History

 According to SRA Bogdan Nikolov (archeologist and local historian - author of the book "From Iskara do Ogosta") at the village center have been unearthed remains of an ancient village, dated XI until XIV century AD.
 As per various legends, it may be concluded, that Glozhene's first settlers came from the Balkan Mountains and the Prebalkan, looking for more secure livelihood in agriculture, cattle-breeding and fishing.

 At the same time, according to Short Bulgarian Encyclopedia (1964), with its current name the village is mentioned in Turkish document from 1674.
-At the first census of the population of the Principality of Bulgaria (Knyazhestvo Bulgaria), dated the 1st of January, 1881, the number of village residents is 1177.
+At the first census of the population of the Principality of Bulgaria (Knyazhestvo Bulgaria), dated 1 January 1881, the number of village residents is 1177.
 By 1962 it numbered 3696 residents.
 At the west part of the land is located one of the three historical trenches (deep ditches), originating from the Danube river at Kozloduy and continuing in Southeastern direction, which once outlined the borders of Asparuh Bulgaria.
 Here was located border Asparuh garrison and the place was long time before the cooperation of the land called "the trench".

 When the Balkan war broke out in 1912, three residents from Glozhene volunteered in Macedonian-Adrianopolitan Volunteer Corps and from the documents, kept in the Central military archive, it is evident, that on the Volunteer Corps staff list are the names of: Kalaydzhiyski, Ivan, 25 y/o from Glozhene village (Oryahovo): 1st company of 5th Odrin battalion - (K - 37); Komshiyski, Iwan, 25 y/o, from Glozhene village (Oryahovo), 1st company of 5th Odrin battalion - (K - 307) - killed in action (KIA); Parvanov, Tosho (Tanuy), - 48 y/o from Glozhene village (Oryahovo), 3rd company and non-combatant company of the 5th Odrin battalion (K - 1448).
 In this respect, we have reasons to believe, that the Family names, by which the two Ivans are enlisted are not genuine, because: